History of Juneteenth

 Celebration of June 19 as “Juneteenth” or “Emancipation Day” quickly spread through parts of the southwest, including Texas, Louisiana, and Arkansas.

-To the freed people Juneteenth had much greater significance than the Fourth of July and was celebrated with community picnics featuring the reading of the Emancipation Proclamation, feasting, choir singing, prayers, and speeches.
+To many freed people Juneteenth had much greater significance than the Fourth of July and was celebrated with community picnics featuring the reading of the Emancipation Proclamation, feasting, choir singing, prayers, and speeches.

 Although the popularity of Juneteenth declined in the 1940’s, the traditional celebration has been “re-discovered” in recent decades as an appropriate occasion to remember the legacy of slavery and celebrate emancipation.